pytorch/pytorch/docs/source/distributed.rst

 end of main().
 The call should be made once per trainer-process, not at the outer process-launcher level.

-if :func:`destroy_process_group` is not called, especially when there are multiple process-groups in the application e.g. for N-D parallelism, hangs on exit are possible.
+if :func:`destroy_process_group` is not called by all ranks in a pg within the timeout duration, especially when there are multiple process-groups in the application e.g. for N-D parallelism, hangs on exit are possible.
 This is because the destructor for ProcessGroupNCCL calls ncclCommAbort, which must be called collectively, but the order of calling ProcessGroupNCCL's destructor if called by python's GC is not deterministic.
+Calling :func:`destroy_process_group` helps by ensuring a consistent order for shutdown, and avoids calling ncclCommAbort during ProcessGroupNCCL's destructor.

 Reinitialization
 ^^^^^^^^^^^^^^^^